byterubpay/byterub-site/_posts/2019-02-02-logs-for-the-Community-meeting-held-on-2019-02-02.md

 **\<sarang>** yes
 **\<rehrar>** you're basically saying sgp and I can ban as we see fit, using heuristics and with little oversight
 **\<dEBRUYNE>** You'd easily notice if someone came back under a different nic though
-**\<sarang>** But what do you think Monero research feels like?
+**\<sarang>** But what do you think ByteRub research feels like?
 Whack-a-mole with privacy.
 But we still do it because it's the right thing to do
 **\<rehrar>** whereas with a CoC at least you acn point to that and say "hey you guys aren't following the thing you say you will follow."
 **\<midipoet>** dEBRUYNE: is writing a COC on the fly
 **\<oneiric\_>** rehrar: your oversight is community lash back on a bad decision, like this last time